tfiers/RoamShowTime/README.md

 ### Instructions for use

-- Toggle the time display using `C-c C-x`.
+- Toggle the time display using `ctrl-c, ctrl-s`.
+  - Note that this shortcut changed (it used to be `ctrl-c, ctrl-x`).
 - The first entry is the creation time, the second the time of last edit.
 - If those are the same (ignoring seconds), only one is displayed
 - For times more than 24 hours in the past, the full date is displayed.